Box (BOX)

 5. Revenue Growth

 Long-term growth is the most important, but within software, a half-decade historical view may miss new innovations or demand cycles.
-Box’s recent performance shows its demand has slowed as its annualized revenue growth of 5.6% over the last two years was below its five-year trend.
-Box Year-On-Year Revenue Growth
+Box’s recent performance shows its demand has slowed as its annualized revenue growth of 6.5% over the last two years was below its five-year trend.
+We’re wary when companies in the sector see decelerations in revenue growth, as it could signal changing consumer tastes aided by low switching costs.

-Looking further ahead, sell-side analysts expect revenue to grow 7.3% over the next 12 months.
-While this projection implies its newer products and services will catalyze better top-line performance, it is still below the sector average.
+Looking further ahead, sell-side analysts expect revenue to grow 7.3% over the next 12 months, similar to its two-year rate.
+This projection doesn't excite us and suggests its newer products and services will not lead to better top-line performance yet.

 6. Billings